Foundation season 3: everything we know about the Apple TV Plus sci-fi show's return

 • Terrence Mann as Brother Dusk

-• Michael Persbrandt as The Mule
+• Pilou Asbaek as The Mule

 • Alexander Siddig as Doctor Ebling Mis

 Other season 2 characters could feature next time out, including Ella Rae Smith's Queen Sareth, Isabella Laughland's Brother Constant, Kulvinder Ghir as Poly Verisof, Oliver Chris as Director Sermak, and Dino Fleischer as Glawyn Curr.
-However, as we noted in our Foundation season 2 ending explained article, season 3 will likely be set 150 years in the future.
+As we noted in our Foundation season 2 ending explained article, though, season 3 will likely be set 150 years in the future.
 If Foundation features another big time jump, none of these characters are likely to be alive.
 Well, unless the Vault – the giant 4D structure they're housed in – affects the flow of time within its walls, meaning they could age more slowly or not at all.

 Salvor Hardin looks shocked as she walks through a cave in Foundation season 2